-- An accelerated 80C51 CPU provides instruction cycle times of 300-600 ns for all instructions except multiply and divide when executing at 20 MHz.
-Execution at up to 20 MHz when V{DD} = 4.5 V to 5.5 V - Four-channel multiplexed 8-bit A/D converter.
-Conversion time of $9.3~\mu S$ at $f{\text{OSC}} = 20~\text{MHz}$. - Two Digital to Analog Converter (DAC) outputs.
-(One D/A output shared with the A/D). - 4 Kbytes EPROM code memory. - 128 byte RAM data memory. - 32-byte customer code EPROM allows serialization of devices, storage of setup parameters, etc. - Two 16-bit counter/timers.
-Each timer may be configured to toggle a port output upon timer overflow. - Two analog comparators.
+- An accelerated 80C51 CPU provides instruction cycle times of 300-600ns for all instructions except multiply and divide when executing at 20 MHz.
+Execution at up to 20 MHz when V{DD} = 4.5 V to 6.0 V, 10 MHz when V{DD} = 2.7 V to 6.0 V.

+- 2.7 V to 6.0 V operating range for digital functions.

+- 2 kbytes EPROM code memory.

+- 128 byte RAM data memory.

+- 32-byte customer code EPROM allows serialization of devices, storage of setup parameters, etc.

+- Two 16-bit counter/timers.
+Each timer may be configured to toggle a port output upon timer overflow.

+- Two analog comparators.

-- Full duplex UART. - I2C communication port. - Eight keypad interrupt inputs, plus two additional external interrupt inputs. - Four interrupt priority levels. - Watchdog timer with separate on-chip oscillator, requiring no external components.
+- Full duplex UART.

+- I2C communication port.

+- Eight keypad interrupt inputs, plus two additional external interrupt inputs. - Four interrupt priority levels. - Watchdog timer with separate on-chip oscillator, requiring no external components.
 The watchdog timeout time is selectable from 8 values. - Active low reset.
-On-chip power-on reset allows operation with no external reset components. - Low voltage reset to allow a graceful system shutdown when power fails.
+On-chip power-on reset allows operation with no external reset components. - Low voltage reset.
+One of two preset low voltage levels may be selected to allow a graceful system shutdown when power fails.
 May optionally be configured as an interrupt. - Oscillator Fail Detect.
 The watchdog timer has a separate fully on-chip oscillator, allowing it to perform an oscillator fail detect function. - Configurable on-chip oscillator with frequency range and RC oscillator options (selected by user programmed EPROM bits).
 The RC oscillator option allows operation with no external oscillator components. - Programmable port output configuration options: quasi-bidirectional, open drain, push-pull, input-only. - Selectable Schmitt trigger port inputs. - LED drive capability (20 mA) on all port pins. - Controlled slew rate port outputs to reduce EMI.
 Outputs have approximately 10 ns minimum ramp times. - 15 I/O pins minimum.
-Up to 18 I/O pins using on-chip oscillator and reset options. - Only power and ground connections are required to operate the 87LPC769 when fully on-chip oscillator and reset options are selected. - Serial EPROM programming allows simple in-circuit production coding.
+Up to 18 I/O pins using on-chip oscillator and reset options. - Only power and ground connections are required to operate the 87LPC762 when fully on-chip oscillator and reset options are selected. - Serial EPROM programming allows simple in-circuit production coding.
 Two EPROM security bits prevent reading of sensitive application programs. - Idle and Power Down reduced power modes.
 Improved wakeup from Power Down mode (a low interrupt input starts execution).
-Typical Power Down current is 1 μA.
+Typical Power Down current is 1 μA. - 20-pin DIP, SO, and TSSOP packages.